 It all starts when you visit our office in the Taylor Center.
-We can guide you toward internships or co-op experience since employers love to hire graduates with work experience.
+We can guide you toward internship and job shadowing experiences since employers love to hire graduates with work experience.
 We’ll take you through a proven process to assess and explore your career options.
 We also help students find on-campus, part-time jobs through our Working Warhawks program.
 And much more!

 How Do You Choose a Major and Identify Your Career Field?

 Career decision making requires understanding several things about yourself: your values, interests, skills, abilities, and personality characteristics.
 The AUM Career Development Center uses an online career assessment tool, FOCUS2, to assist you in learning how your unique blend of elements could be used in the workplace.
 This tool is designed to help students select the right major, explore career options within each major, and establish a plan to achieve career goals.

 Create your FOCUS2 account to begin your career exploration!
 Contact the Career Development Center for Focus2 access code.
 Make a career advising appointment to discuss your results now.

 Start separating fact from fiction as it relates to your career.
 Here are several common career myths and our response to each.

 No job in any career field is going to be a perfect match for your interests, skills, values, and priorities.
 The goal should be to find career satisfaction – feeling content in your daily work while also having the opportunity to pursue your main interests, engage in meaningful relationships, and contribute to your community.
 Keep an open mind.
 If you have two or three main interests, explore where they intersect and consider careers that combine them in interesting ways.